Best Places to Work Remotely Around the World

 As a remote worker, you need to think of your safety differently than other travelers.
 You are not just passing through, but living and working somewhere new.

 A primary concern is theft.
-If you have your laptop stolen, you're out of business until you buy a new one, which could be difficult to do.
+If your laptop is stolen, you're out of business until you buy a new one, which could be difficult to do.
 You should also understand the risk of violent crime, the political stability of a region, and whether there are significant threats to peace in the area.
 It's best to choose a place where your safety is not at risk and you can enjoy the freedom to move about.

 What is the internet situation like?